 These practices align with Yüzlü's (1) findings that translanguaging among EPSTs ELTs is a pedagogical decision shaped by learner needs and institutional norms.
 Terogo similarly observed that PSTs used Cebuano-English switching to scaffold understanding, especially during formative assessments.
 These studies affirm that adaptive language use is a legitimate instructional strategy in linguistically diverse classrooms.
 Rather than viewing vernacular use as a compromise, Dy and Sumayao argue that flexible language mediation enhances teaching competence, particularly in multilingual contexts.
 This aligns with Sociocultural Theory, which posits that learning is mediated through culturally and linguistically relevant tools.
 In this light, the practicum becomes a space where PSTs develop not only linguistic flexibility but also pedagogical agency.
 These opportunities suggest that teacher education programs should scaffold adaptive language use, preparing PSTs to teach effectively in linguistically diverse classrooms while also building their confidence in English-medium instruction.

-Pedagogical Application.
+3.3 Pedagogical Application

 One of the primary strategies was the use of varied and differentiated activities to cater to different learning needs and keep students engaged.
 EPSTs reported incorporating activities such as sentence construction, essays, and oral recitation, which allowed students to practice English in different forms.
 As one teacher noted, “Most of the time, I really give activity... maybe sentence construction, essays, things like that... and oral recitation, they really try to answer” (IDI 1).
 This variety not only helped engage students but also addressed the different levels of language proficiency within the class.

 Another key focus was on comprehension, where EPSTs employed questioning techniques and simplified complex concepts to ensure that students fully understood the material.
 One participant shared, “I use probing questions... so they can really understand the topic” (FGD 14), while another explained, “I’m trying my best with the difficult term...
 I’m simplifying it for them” (FGD 4).
 These methods helped to promote a deeper understanding of the content and encouraged students to think critically in English.